-The International Charismatic Church Network takes its Charismatic name from the Greek words charis, which is the English transliteration of the Greek word for grace, and mata, which is the Greek word meaning gifts.
-Charismatic therefore means ‘grace gifts’.
+The International Christian Church Network originally emphasized Charismatic in its name.
+This was because of the Greek word Charis, which is the English transliteration of the Greek word for grace, and Mata, which is the Greek word meaning gifts.
+Charismatic therefore means ‘grace gifts.’

-We at TICCN are keen to encourage people to ensure that the fruit of the Holy Spirit is in evidence in those who exercise the gifts of the Holy Spirit.
-We find the fruit listed in Galatians 5:22-23, “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.”
+TICCN is keen to encourage people that the fruit of the Holy Spirit is in evidence in those who exercise the gifts of the Holy Spirit.
+We find the fruit listed in Galatians 5:22-23, ‘But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.’